adarsh003d/Mini_Project/README.md

 # Mini_Project
-Here, we study about projects. we get several ideas about our projects. so we easily develop it...
+Here, we study about projects. we get several ideas about our projects. so we easily develop it.